Impact Study of Grovers Mill Pond and Dam Reconstruction on Big Bear Brook

 Along the banks of the brook is a good deal of moss and a small amount of sedge.
 The vegetation thickens as one walks away from the pond, further along the brook.
 McCormack, in her interesting book, Vanishing Wetlands, explains that if wetlands are not overburdened with effluence they can act as pollution filter systems for groundwater and streams (McCormack, 1995, p.
 46).
 Lisowski and Williams elaborate: "Wetland plants can absorb and break down impurities, preventing pollutants from contaminating water.
 In addition, the roots and stems of wetland plants retain silt and sediment, preventing pollutants from traveling farther downstream" (Lisowski and Williams, 1997, pp. 14-15).
 I wondered what role this wetland plays in the water quality of Big Bear Brook as it travels downstream.
 I hypothesized that as the water traveled down Big Bear Brook, away from Grovers Mill Pond, the increasing vegetation along the banks would purify the water and indicators of water quality would change positively.

 I gathered the following data from Big Bear Brook in October of this year.
 I chose to demarcate my study site as the watershed area bounded by Grovers Mill Pond and Mercer County Bridge No. 762.1.
-I took water samples from the five sites identified in the diagram, as drawn in my field journal. ( See appendix on page 3 for sampling procedures.)
+I took water samples from the five sites identified in the diagram, as drawn in my field journal.
+(See the Appendix at the end of the essay for sampling procedures.)

 The data table "Big Bear Brook Water Sample Results" documents my recent findings, as well as those of the Stony Brook-Millstone Watershed Association for October 2003.
 I chose to compare their raw data from the same month of the previous year because seasonal fluctuation (temperature and precipitation, for example) can affect water samples.
 Aquatic organisms do not remain stable throughout the year (Lisowski and Williams, 1997).
 I hoped to lessen the impact of seasonal variation by comparing water samples collected in the early fall.
 Importantly, I would be able to compare the water quality of Big Bear Brook before the early reconstruction phase of Grovers Mill Pond and Dam with my own more recent findings.